walter-a-jablonowski/simple-nutrition-counter/misc/dev_info.md

 - the name should be used as id with no numeric ids
 - it should written in the key
 - and the link class/table should be saved inline in foods under a key nutrients (view like)
+- all entries in the foods file implicit have the field "type: food"

 Currently ignored cause we don't know in foods: How do we use the sub type B 12 methylcobalamin ? (kind of combined key name + type)

 ```yaml

 My food S Bio:

   weight: